 03 of 10

-Show your love for your home state with this colorful embroidery project from Nancy at Do Small Things With Love.
+Show your love for your home state with this colorful embroidery project.
 Satin stitch can be daunting when you're aiming for perfection, but filling in an area with blocks of color is a good way to practice without pressure.

 04 of 10

 Get ready to stitch some of the cutest dachshunds you've ever seen!
-The Simply Sausages pattern from Jodie from Ric Rac is anything but simple.
+The Simply Sausages pattern is anything but simple.
 After all, they're dogs in designer sweaters!
-But the embroidery itself is simple enough for beginners, using only a couple stitches.
+But the embroidery itself is simple enough for beginners, using only a couple of stitches.

 Plus, you can frame your finished embroidery like you see here or make it into an adorable baby rattle!Continue to 5 of 10 below.